giantswarm/inago/docs/terms.md

 ### Group
 A group is a collection of unit files tied together.
 This can be seen as equivalent to kubernetes pods.
-Units within a Inago group are scheduled together on the same host.
+Units within an Inago group are scheduled together on the same host by convention.

 Since a group represents many units, Inago aims to abstract units away, so the user can manage a group more easily.
 Having this given, a group can be